superzadeh/MarkdownServer/readme.md

 http://localhost:3000/example
 ```

-The `serve-dev`task will start nodemon to automatically restart the server if server code changes, as well as browsersync to refresh if the views or markdown files are updated.
+The `serve-dev` task (which is also the default task) will start nodemon to automatically restart the server if server code changes,
+as well as browsersync to refresh if the views or markdown files are updated.
 This means that you can also use this as a live previewer of your markdown files.

 ## Hosting on IIS